mongodb-developer/laravel-mongodb-tutorial/README.md

 # How To Build a Laravel + MongoDB Back End Service

-This code was writting in conjunction with [this article](https://www.mongodb.com/developer/languages/php/laravel-mongodb-tutorial/?utm_campaign=devrel).
+This code was writting to accompany [this article](https://www.mongodb.com/developer/languages/php/laravel-mongodb-tutorial/?utm_campaign=devrel).

 ## Prerequisites